virtualcharms/virtualcharms/README.md

 - 💬 Ask me about Soft Rendezvous
 - 📫 How to reach me pamelajgilmour@gmail.com
 - ⚡ Fun fact: I'm a licensed acupuncturist in the state of California.
+- Here are some websites I've made: virtualcharms.net pamgilmour.com

 <!--
 **virtualcharms/virtualcharms** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.